benley/python-glog/README.rst

     log.error("Something went wrong")
     log.fatal("AAAAAAAAAAAAAAA!")

-If your app uses gflags, it will automatically gain a --verbosity flag.
+If your app uses gflags_, it will automatically gain a --verbosity flag.
 In order for that flag to be effective, you must call log.init() after parsing flags, like so: